sea-lab-wm/burt/README.md

 2. Run the script that executes BURT's GUI:
    1. Windows: run the `run_app.bat` script
    2. Mac Os: give permissions to the script (`chmod +x run_app.sh`) and then run it  (`./run_app.sh`)

+   This step may take a while because the script will download all the dependencies required by BURT's GUI.
 3. At this point the script should have executed successfully and your web browser should have opened showing BURT's GUI.
 If the browser was not opened, open it and go to http://localhost:3000

 ## Reporting a bug using BURT